Millie Allan and Charity Whitehead review their first Technologies team trip to Budapest.

-Andrea Deng, architect in Andy Costa’s team at Ryder, gives an insight into a recent team trip to Prague.
+Andrea Deng gives an insight into a recent Team Costa trip to Prague.

 Having arrived in a brilliantly warm Prague, we wasted no time beginning our journey in the northern half of the city with the National Library of Technology first on our hit list.
 Characterised by the contrasting external curved glass façade alongside the internal exposed concrete finishes, it’s most definitely a bold and unmissable building.

-We were lucky enough to have our own personal tour guides – two good friends of Ryder partner, Andy.
+We were lucky enough to have our own personal tour guides – two good friends of our team leader, Andy.
 We were welcomed to their offices with glasses of whiskey and a brief project presentation.
 Though most exciting about this was the app showcasing the projects, an interactive model used to extract plans and sections by simply touching the 3D model – admittedly not the best time to test out technology combined with alcohol.